Why is phosphorus so important for your dairy cattle?

-Research by the Dutch Animal Health Service (2020) shows that phosphorus content in milk varies widely between individual cows and dairy farms.
-The amount of phosphorus excreted through the milk determines the amount of phosphorus needed in the diet for optimal herd health.
+Research by the GD (2020) shows that phosphorus content in milk varies widely between individual cows and dairy farms.
+For optimal herd health, the amount of phosphorus excreted through the milk determines the amount of phosphorus needed in the ration.

 Advice on phosphate varies considerably.
 Jan Dijkstra, associate professor of cattle nutrition at Wageningen University reports that the current standardization has a wide safety margin.
-A feed ration with an average of 2.5 grams of phosphorus per kilo of dry matter is sufficient for a lactating cow producing 400 kgs of milk solids.
+On average, A ration with an average of 3.5 grams of phosphorus per kilo of dry matter is sufficient for a lactating cow with 10,000 kg (about 22046.2 Lb) of milk.
 Previously, the standards were kept too low, resulting in unconscious shortages.
-The following standards (P) can be adhered to, according to him:
+The following standards of phosphorus can be adhered to, according to him:

-- Older calves and heifers 2.3 g/kg dry matter
+- Older calves and heifers 2.3 g/kg ds

 After calving, phosphorus is most important

-Due to high milk production at the beginning of lactation, phosphorus requirement is at its highest.
-At the end of a lactation, the cow can replenish its phosphorus reserves.
+Due to high milk production at the beginning of lactation, phosphorus requirement is highest here.
+At the end of the lactation, the cow can replenish its phosphorus reserves.
 An optimal dry matter intake, including good rumination activity, is important.
 The better the rumination activity, the more favorable this is for phosphorus recycling in the body.
 Saliva contains a lot of phosphorus and ensures that it flows back into the rumen.
 Optimal rumen activity means more phosphorus recycling in the body.
 This has positive consequences for the P requirement.

-In general, 1/3 of the phosphorus intake is needed for maintenance.
+A cow uses about 1/3 of the phosphorus needed for maintenance.
 The rest is excreted through milk production.
 When a cow excretes more phosphorus through milk than it takes in, it draws on its limited bone reserves to compensate for deficiencies.
 It is therefore always good to pay attention to phosphorus levels.

 Proactive approach to optimal phosphorus levels